uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {image file-path="img/chapters/finite-state-automata-train-example.png" alt="A simpler train map"}

-Suppose you're starting at station 1, and need to get to station 3 (it has a double circle to show that's where you're headed.)
+Suppose you're starting at station 1, and need to get to station 3 (it has a double circle to show that's where you're headed).

 - What's the shortest way to get from station 1 to station 3?
 - Where do you end up if you start at station 1 and take the trains ABAA?